bayerschphi/ohtm_pipeline/Readme.txt

 ------|--------|---------|-----------|
  Tape |Timecode| Speaker | sentences |

- Tape: a fragment of intervies split over multiple tapes.
+ Tape: a fragment of interviews split over multiple tapes.
 So we track the tape number.
  Timecode: Timecodes of the sentences
  Speaker: Speaker of the sentence
  Sentences: The transcript should be in this row as sentences combined with the time codes.